manakamanaka/fe.jpchat/README.md

 <!-- Badges go here: Twitter, Discord, Downloads, etc -->

-## 📚 What is fe.jpchat?
+## 📚 What is Amahanechat?

-`fe.jpchat` is the frontend repository for Amahane Chat, an immersive chat platform tailored for anime and manga enthusiasts.
-This repository contains all the frontend code responsible for delivering a unique Japanese-style animation design and an interactive chat experience.
+`Amahane Chat` is a specialized platform for anime and manga fans, featuring a unique Japanese aesthetic and an interactive AI cat girl, Chtholly.
+The platform supports real-time chat, video and voice calls via WebRTC, and multi-language support for Chinese and Japanese.
+Developed with Live2D and ChatGPT-4, it provides a seamless and immersive experience for its users.

 ## 🌈 Connection with Amahane Chat